RondaLab/Ronda_Lab_general/Utils/README_for_Code_Usage.md

 ## What do the codes do?

 ### 1. xlsx_to_csv.py
-**xlsx_to_csv.py** is a Python code used to convert recorded data from plate readers in a time course into a .csv file that only collects the readings but exclude all machine settings saved in an Excel file. \n
+**xlsx_to_csv.py** is a Python code used to convert recorded data from plate readers in a time course into a .csv file that only collects the readings but exclude all machine settings saved in an Excel file. \
 *The converted .csv file will be saved at the same folder as that of the input .xlsx file*

 ### 2. plotting.py
 **plotting.py** is a Python code used to plot growth curves from a .csv dataset.
 The code provides options to plot growth curves separatedly or average values with errorbars (defined by stdev).
-You can either save plots separatedly by experiment conditions or save one graph holding all plots generated. \n
+You can either save plots separatedly by experiment conditions or save one graph holding all plots generated. \
 *The plots will be saved in a new folder under $base_path$; additional folders for separated files will be created to help better organize the output.*

 ## Before using the codes, you need to know: